MEET OUR STAFF

 KATIE PADGETT BROWN

-Her choreography and students have been featured at the DC Tap Festival, The Kennedy Center, Chicago’s Museum of Contemporary Art (as part of the Chicago Human Rhythm Project), Baltimore’s Inner Harbor, and the Ernst Cultural Center.
+Katie’s choreography and students have been featured at the DC Tap Festival, The Kennedy Center, Chicago’s Museum of Contemporary Art (as part of the Chicago Human Rhythm Project), Baltimore’s Inner Harbor, the Warehouse Theatre, the Workhouse Arts Center, and the Ernst Cultural Center.
+She was a founding member of MetroTAP and Sundays on Tap, professional tap dance companies based in the DC area.

 Her students have gone on to dance with M.A.D.D.
 Rhythms, Music from the Sole, Dorrance Dance, Chicago Tap Theatre, The Juilliard School, The Mark Morris Dance Group, Houston Ballet 2, The Richmond Ballet, The National Ballet of Canada, The Boston Ballet, Ballet West, The School of American Ballet, numerous Broadway shows, national tours, regional theatre productions, and college and university dance programs across the United States.

-An honors graduate of Elon University with a B.A. in Music, Katie now lives in Clayton, North Carolina, where she enjoys reading, kayaking, going to concerts, listening to podcasts, and spending time with her husband and their cats.
+An honors graduate of Elon University with a B.A. in Music, Katie now lives in Clayton, North Carolina.
+When she is not nerding out about tap dance, she enjoys reading, kayaking, supporting live music, listening to podcasts, and spending time with her husband and their cats.

 Instructor